Barhait (community development block): Agriculture

 A large part of Sahibganj district is hilly and most of the thick forests are gone.
 Some of the plains are cultivable.
 The livelihood scenario presented above indicates that a large population depends on agriculture.
 In Barhait CD block 19.62% of the total area is cultivable area and 3.53% of the cultivable area is irrigated area.

 Backward Regions Grant Fund

 Sahibganj district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund created by the Government of India is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 21 districts of Jharkhand.

 Education

 Barhait CD block had 12 villages with pre-primary schools, 129 villages with primary schools, 33 villages with middle schools, 2 villages with secondary schools, 67 villages with no educational facility.

 Healthcare

-Bahait CD block had 1 village with primary health centre, 4 villages with primary health subcentres, 1 village with maternity and child welfare centre, 113 villages with medicine shops.
+Barhait CD block had 1 village with primary health centre, 4 villages with primary health subcentres, 1 village with maternity and child welfare centre, 113 villages with medicine shops.